nuclearWinters/lerna-monorepo/README.md

-# Lerna GraphQL Relay API Gateway Typescript Monorepo
+# Relay GraphQL Gateway Monorepo

 This project explores microservices as a monorepository.